 The severity of the symptoms is dependent on whether the hole is partial or full-thickness.

 - Blurred central vision

 - Difficulty in detail tasks such as reading

 - Central blind spot or gray area

-- Certain nutrients, vitamins & enzymes, and fish oil may help recovery from a macular hole.
-Nutrient recommendations
+- Certain nutrients, vitamins and enzymes, and fish oil may help recovery from a macular hole.
+Nutrient recommendations.

 - Healthy vision support